doublejumptokyo/oasyx-3d-document/how-to-modify-an-asset.md

 **Step.1　Add models and make adjustments in Maya**

-When you want to make changes or add parts to a model that is being distributed, you basically use Maya to make the changes.
+When you want to make changes or add parts to a model that is being distributed, you basically use Maya to make the changes*
 *Specific examples of Maya operations are described in "[How to change avatars and the steps involved](#how-to-change-avatars-and-the-steps-involved)".

 You may make changes without Maya operation if the following conditions are met.